-To scan with the DS3678 scanner:
+To scan:

-- 1. Pair the scanner with the device.
-See Pairing Bluetooth Scanners for more information. - 2.
+- 1. Connect the USB scanner to the device or pair the Bluetooth scanner with the device.
+For more information, see Connecting a USB Scanner on page 33 for the USB scanners or Pairing a Bluetooth Scanner on page 32 for Bluetooth scanners. - 2.
 Ensure that an app is open on the device and a text field is in focus (text cursor in text field). - 3.
 Point the scanner at a barcode.